Handmade Honey Body Butter Recipe for Radiant Skin

 Could you tell me the reasoning behind putting it in the freezer (steps 3- 5) when it will all be whisked together/melted anyhow?
 Thank you.

-It cools the body butter and allows you to whip a little air into it, changing the texture, and stops the honey from settling at the bottom.
-If you simply melted the ingredients and poured them into a container, you’d have a solid body balm on top and the honey would form a layer on the bottom.
+1. It cools the body butter quicker and allows you to whip a little air into it.
+This changes the texture, and stops the honey powder from settling at the bottom as it cools.

 Mine didn’t turn out well.
 In the final whipping process (step 5), I wasn’t able to obtain “an opaque creamy white” and it didn’t completely harden in 24 hours.
 Should I melt all the ingredients and try whipping, again?